-- 1.2 Mandatory FOSS training for all Software Staff exists such that: - The training, at a minimum, covers the following topics: - The FOSS policy and where to find a copy; - o Basics of Intellectual Property law pertaining to FOSS and FOSS licenses; - FOSS licensing concepts (including the concepts of permissive and copyleft licenses); - FOSS project licensing models; - Software Staff roles and responsibilities pertaining to FOSS compliance specifically and the FOSS policy in general; and - Process for identifying, recording and/or tracking of FOSS components contained in Supplied Software. - Software Staff must have completed FOSS training within the last 24 months (to be considered current ("Currently Trained").
+- 1.2 Mandatory FOSS training for all Software Staff exists such that: - The training, at a minimum, covers the following topics: - The FOSS policy and where to find a copy; - Basics of Intellectual Property law pertaining to FOSS and FOSS licenses; - o FOSS licensing concepts (including the concepts of permissive and copyleft licenses); - FOSS project licensing models; - Software Staff roles and responsibilities pertaining to FOSS compliance specifically and the FOSS policy in general; and - Process for identifying, recording and/or tracking of FOSS components contained in Supplied Software. - Software Staff must have completed FOSS training within the last 24 months (to be considered current ("Currently Trained").
 A test may be used to allow Software Staff to satisfy the training requirement.

-Verification Material Artifact (s):
+Verification MaterialArtifact(s):

-1.2.1 FOSS training materials covering the above topics exists (e.g., slide decks, online course, or o ther train ning mater ials).
+1.2.1 FOSS traini ng materials covering the a above topics exists (e.g., slide decks, online course, or other to aining mater rials).

-1.2.2 Method l of trackin g the comp letion of the training for or all : Software Staff.
+1.2.2 Method of trackin g the comp letion of th ne training f for all Software Staff.

 1.2.3 At least 85% of the Software Staff are Current Trained, as per the definition above.
-The 85% may not necessarily refer to the entire organization, but to the totality Software Staff governed by the OpenChain Conforming program.
+The 85% may not necessarily apply to the entire organization, but to the totality of those specifically responsible for the design, development and delivery of each Supplied Software release reviewed under an OpenChain Conforming Program.
+That is, all of the Software Staff participating in the conforming program represents 100% current, as per the definition in above section.